arturogati/Real_World_Assets/RWA_eng/Plan.md

 | Premium Listing | $500–$1,000 |
 | Analytics | $10–$50/month |
 | Affiliate Program | 2–5% per referral |
+| Lending capability by the platform | The platform can provide loans to organizations under preferential terms for dividend payments during the initial period
 ---

 ## 🌍 **8.
 Support for International Businesses**